aws-neuron/aws-neuron-sdk/release-notes/index.rst

 .. _latest-neuron-release:

-Neuron 1.19.1 (05/27/2022)
+Neuron 1.19.2 (08/02/2022)
 --------------------------

-**Neuron 1.19.1** is a patch release.
-This release fixes a bug in Neuron Driver (``aws-neuron-dkms``).
-Neuron driver version 2.3.11 included in this release fixes a bug that causes kernel panic when a large memory allocation on Neuron device fails.
-Neuron Driver 2.3.11 also introduces a new functionality required by the upcoming Neuron 1.20.0 release.
-Because the new functionality is mandatory for Neuron 1.20.0 support, Neuron Driver 2.3.11 adds a compatibility check that will prevents Neuron 1.20.0 from running with older versions of the driver.
-An attempt to run Neuron 1.20.0 with an older version of the driver will result in the application terminating with an error message.
+**Neuron 1.19.2** This is a patch release.
+The release include a :ref:`security update <ndriver_2_3_26_0>` for Neuron Driver (``aws-neuron-dkms``) and includes compiler bug fix that ignore MXNet dropout for 'training' while performing inference.

-In addition, this release updates ``tensorflow-neuron`` installation instructions to pin ``protobuf`` version to avoid `compatibility issues <https://github.com/protocolbuffers/protobuf/issues/10051>`__ with older versions of TensorFlow.
+Please update the Neuron Driver to the latest (version 2.3.26 or newer) so that you can benefit from operational and security updates included in this release.

 .. important ::

-   For successful installation or update to next releases (Neuron 1.20.0 and newer):
+   You must update to the latest Neuron Driver (aws-neuron-dkms version 2.3.26 or newer) before installing or upgrading to latest Neuron release.
       * Uninstall ``aws-neuron-dkms`` by running: ``sudo apt remove aws-neuron-dkms`` or ``sudo yum remove aws-neuron-dkms``
       * Install or upgrade to latest Neuron driver (``aws-neuron-dkms``) by following the ":ref:`neuron-install-guide`" instructions.

 Detailed release notes